 Once it was decided that we would create “Life Size”, we had to decide who would do each panel.
 At the time I was extra busy with my position as Quilt Show Chairman with the Quilt Show looming in the not too distant future.
 With this in mind, the Fiber Art Friends decided they would have mercy on me and give me the first panel on the left because it had just the tips of the wings to create.
 We didn’t realize until later that filing the sky would be such a challenge.
 After several starts and stops and much sewing and unsewing, I finally came up with inspiration from two sources.
 Having been given a preview of Pat’s panel (the other wing tip panel) which showed her beautiful swirls, they became a part of my design.
 The construction of my swirls were inspired by a class I took from Gloria Loughman where she taught us to incorporate geometric shapes into our quilt landscapes.
 The geometric fabric pieces gave dimension and interest to the swirls and also inspired much of the quilting.
 The swirls themselves on both ends of the quilt seem, to me, to add to the balance of the piece.
 My appreciation to the Fiber Art Friends for bearing with me through the angst of trying to meet the deadline for this quilt with kind words of encouragement and deadline extensions.

-quilt conception and Panel 2 - created by Lee Rusconi
+Panel 2 and QUILT CONCEPTION - created by Lee Rusconi

 Panel 2 by Lee Rusconi